yogisec/yogisec.github.io/content/posts/k8s-honeypot/index.md

 - Don't allow anonymous access
 - Don't expose the api server to the entire Internet
 - Only allow signed trusted images to run on the cluster
-- Build alerts for successful anonymous access
+- Build alerts for successful anonymous access.
+These can be written in a SIEM or via an runtime agent running in the cluster such as Falco.
-- Build alerts for cluster-admin binds
+- Build alerts for cluster-admin binds.
+Just like the previous entry the SIEM or something such as Falco can be utilized here.
 - Make sure your cluster is up to date.
 Initially I ran this honeypot on the current release of Kubernetes, but the attacks would stop after creating the clusterrolebinding and attempting to query for the service account token.
 As of Kubernetes 1.24 service account tokens are no longer automatically generated, and they must be manually generated.
 This group of malicious actors have yet to take this into consideration so their attacks fail despite the anonymous user having full admin permissions on the cluster.

 ---